 Category Archives: Rule Examples

-Simple foreign exchange translation method for use in TM1.
+Simple foreign exchange conversion method for use in TM1.
 Convert multiple currencies to multiple currencies easily using a simple FX rates cube and lookup of a cost centre or entity.

 Explanation and Example of “AND” and “OR” Operators in IF statements in TM1 Rules.